novatorem/plan/src/routes/07-personas/content.md

 Demonstrates key goals and behavior patterns.
 If the design fails for a primary persona, the product will fail.
 Each primary persona may require a different interface.

-**Example** of a family electronic calendar.
+For the **example** of a family electronic calendar, we have the possible primary personas:
-Possible primary personas:

 - Stacy: career mom
 - Kyle: stay-at-home dad